aspecto-io/aspecto-cli/README.md

 Strict will fail the process on any kind of failure (i.e. bad usage, failure to fetch tests).

 #### `--timeout <timeout>`
 Alias `-o`.
-How long to wait (in milliseconds) before timing out an API call as part of the test suites, default is dynamic per route based our production analytics.
+How long to wait (in milliseconds) before timing out an API call as part of the test suites.
+Default is 1000ms.
-You can override the dynamic timeout by setting this argument.

 #### `--test-param <param>`
 Alias `-r`.
 Supply parameters to populate data in tests which were configured accordingly in aspecto app.